Tommy-Nguyen-cpu/MeetGreet/README.md

 A website developed to connect students (with .EDU emails) to events within their general vicinity.

 # MeetGreet Local Infrastructure
-The code to run the MeetGreet infrastructure locally is in the branch titles "SQL-AWS Infrastructure".
+The code to run the MeetGreet infrastructure locally is in the branch titled "SQL-AWS-Infrastructure".

 # Prerequisites